 Time is everything right?
 So here's how to find only the results that you can access online, right now.
 Under Show Only, select Available Online.
 Simple as that.
 This will hide any physical books that we have in the Library from the results.

-How about that?
-In just a few clicks, we went from 150,000 results to 32.
 The search filters built into our Library Catalog search are a vital tool for helping you find the most relevant sources for your research, so play around with them and see how it can help with your topic!